estremenyo/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-This project uses conditionals, random numbers, and input from the user to play a game of rock, paper, scissors.
-The other branch adds in a user interface made in HTML and CSS.
+This project allows the user to play rock, paper, scissors with the computer, updating the DOM after each round.